PerezFromHell/conversation-extension-framework/README.md

 * Context management for front-end interfaces that do not persist context (Slack, Facebook Messenger)
 * Handle inputs from multiple sources (Slack, Facebook Messenger, etc...) with the same core logic

+This package provides server side code to handle all communication with Watson Conversation, external (and internal systems), and state management.

 But most importantly, the framework is designed to **make it simple** to add these capabilities to your application.

+#### What is the Watson Conversation Extension Framework?
+The conversation-extension-framework provides back-end logic to quickly get started building a Watson Conversation chat bot in Node.
+There is a lot of other work that is required to build a chatbot application, and this package will simplify
+The framework also provides the ability to extend a chatbot and add more advanced features as well, hence the name of the package.
+Out of the box, it provides the ability to:

 #### How simple is it?